-Fort Wayne, Ind. – Wednesday, May 26, 2010 — Parkview’s Comprehensive Cancer Center today presented the second-annual Cancer Care Awards to honor the dedication, determination, innovation, sacrifices, and courage of those whose efforts improve the quality of life for people who have cancer.
+Fort Wayne, Ind. – Wednesday, Aug.
+31, 2011 — Parkview’s Comprehensive Cancer Center today presented the third-annual Cancer Care Awards to honor the dedication, determination, innovation, sacrifices, and courage of those whose efforts improve the quality of life for people who have cancer.

 Cancer Care Award winners:

 In the fight against breast cancer, Beth is described as a true warrior for the cause and an inspiration to many.
 With her sister's diagnosis in 1997, Beth became an advocate for the importance of breast cancer education and research.
 Through her real estate business, she has donated more than $100,000 for breast cancer research at the Indiana University School of Medicine.
 As an advocate and patient herself, Beth joins her mother and aunt as breast cancer survivors.
 She continues to be involved in a multitude of activities to honor her sister and grandmother, who lost their cancer battles.
 A committed athlete, Beth participates in marathons, triathlons and cycling events – not to mention dozens of fundraising events each year – to continue to raise money in hopes that breast cancer will soon be cured.

 Debbie A. Johnston Foundation